bsquaredlabs/jquery-videostretch/README.md

 # jQuery videostretch plugin

-jQuery plugin will take an HTML5 video element, place it in the background and stretch it.
+A jQuery plugin that will take an HTML5 video element, place it in the background and stretch it.
 The script retains the intrinsic aspect ratio of the video.

 ## Features